pjcevans/retrowow-dkp-tracker/README.md

 ## How
 Node API & Axios used for communicating with a MongoDB collection hosted on mlab

-Install dependencies, run `npm run start-dev` - starts local server & bundles front end app
+Install dependencies, run `npm start` - starts local server & loads front end app on the fly

 # Create React App docs